dnlgmz/dnlgmz/README.md

 ### Hello ✨  I am Daniel Gomez!

+- 🔭 I’m currently pioneering individualized structural neuro/cancer immunology solutions through structural biology, molecular biophysics, and computational molecular science (CMS) directed at Deep Medicine.

+- My graduate studies and thesis is on the virophysics of a molecular machine as a promising antiviral target for drug discovery and development

+- I am authoring papers right now on synthetic and sturctural vaccinology (SSV), immunotherapy, advances in gene and cell therapy, and bioengineering an optimized drug eluting neuroendovascular biomedical device.

 - I am a Neurosurgery Neurophyte 🧠🔪: 🤖🦾🎮🥢🤕🪡👨🏻‍⚕️🦴💉👩🏻‍⚕️ | ⚕️🏥🚑💉🩺🩹💊🏨👩🏻 !
-- I am a research assistant at @UFNeurosurgery and will bolster my neuroendovascular research and sustain my interest in medical school!
+- I am a research assistant at @UFNeurosurgery and will expand into neurosurgery research

-- 🔭 I’m currently pioneering individualized structural neuro/cancer immunology solutions through structural biology, molecular biophysics, and computational molecular science (CMS) directed at Deep Medicine.

 - I work on next-gen biotech, immuno(bio)engineering, computational structural biology, CAD, CMS & SE/AI/ML/DL/RL